reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactive-transport-calcite-dolomite-custom.rst

     :start-at: Step 6
     :end-before: Step 5

-Using **os** package, create requireв folders for outputting the obtained results.
+Using **os** package, create required folders for outputting the obtained results.

 Perform the reactive transport simulation
 -----------------------------------------

+The reactive transport simulation is presented by the correponding method ``simulate()``.

 .. literalinclude:: ../../../../demos/python/demo-reactive-transport-calcite-dolomite.py
     :start-at: Step 7
     :end-before: Step 10

-We start from defining the chemical system using the ``ChemicalEditor`` class:
+Its content will be explained below step-by-step.
+We begin from defining the chemical system using the``ChemicalEditor`` class:

 .. literalinclude:: ../../../../demos/python/demo-reactive-transport-calcite-dolomite.py
     :start-at: Step 7.1
     :end-before: Step 7.2

 In particular, we specify **aqueous** and **mineral** phases that should be considered in the chemical system.
 The aqueous phase is defined by manually specifying the chemical species (for the performance reasons).
 The mineral phase contains three mineral species: quartz |SiO2|, calcite |CaCO3|, and dolomite |CaMg(CO3)2|.

 Creating the chemical system